normanlys/warehouse-inventory-system/README.md

 5. Use typescript in frontend to code quality
 6. Use MySQL as persistent data storage
 7. Use better git working flow such as git-flow for better version management
+8. Find a way to validate list of JSONs
+9. Support pagination for GET product count API